vicfergar/HassClient/README.md

 IEnumerable<StateModel> states = await hassWSApi.GetStatesAsync();
 ```

-An event is produced by the Home Assistant instance every time a `change_state` occurred.
+An event is produced by the Home Assistant instance every time a `change_state` occurs.
 To simplify the subscription to these events the `StateChagedEventListener` can be used:

 ```csharp
 // Subscribe to changes of specific entity.